located on the Armstrong Campus

 Your GPA should be > 2.5 and you should be near completion of all electives in Area A-E courses to make you a competitive candidate for the Respiratory Therapy program.

 If you have transfer credit, check the transfer credit link

 , choose your state and college for transfer credit.
 Ideally, classes should transfer as equivalent to a Georgia Southern course (i.e., BIOL, CHEM) NOT as an elective (ELEC).
 Discuss transfer credit concerns with your advisor.

 What happens after I am accepted?

 The program administrative assistant will contact you either by telephone or email, if you are a candidate for the program, followed by a formal letter.
 After acceptance into the program, you will receive an admissions packet of forms required by the department and university that is due back before the start of classes in the fall.
 The department will make several follow-up calls, emails and letters to be sure you have completed all courses.
 Then you will have a physical, a check on immunizations, etc.

-The first fall semester after being accepted into the Respiratory Therapy program is 10 semester hours and students usually take Medical Terminology (RESP 2110), Bioethics (RADS 3455) or Introduction to Research Methods (HLPR 2000) to achieve a full load.
+The first fall semester after being accepted into the Respiratory Therapy program students usually take Medical Terminology (RESP 2110), Patient Assessment (RESP 3110) and Introduction to Intro to Research in Health Professions (HLPR 2000).
 Every other semester are full-time (> or = 12 hours).
 There are fees assessed by the program to cover materials needed in laboratories and safety equipment.
 Classes in the major will start in August, and we go 5 semesters, including the internship.

 Last updated: 8/4/2020